CE49 - Planétologie, structure et histoire de la terre 2020

 Objectives

-Thus this project combines approaches of modeling in climate sciences and astrophysical observations.
+This project thus combines approaches from climate science modeling and astrophysical observations.

 Several results have been presented at international conferences (EPSC 2021 and 2022).